top of page

 • Increased productivity when added to a workspace

-• Improved attention span.
+• Improved attention span

-• Increased speed of reaction in a digital task.
+• Increased speed of reaction in a digital task

-• Reduced blood pressure.
+• Reduced blood pressure

-• Reduced fatigue and headaches by 20-25% percent.
+• Reduced fatigue and headaches by 20-25%

-The eight species included within the study were weeping figs, mother-in-law’s tongue, cacti, prayer plants, Birds Nest Ferns, Golden Pothos, dragon trees and palms.
+The eight species included in the study were weeping figs, mother-in-law’s tongue, cacti, prayer plants, Birds Nest Ferns, Golden Pothos, dragon trees, and palms.
 These plants are commonly found in homes and offices.
+The ones that delivered the greatest sense of well-being were the Pothos, weeping fig, and palms.

 Air Quality and Indoor Pollutants